vazquez/goals/README.md

 #### Journal

-[Read the Journal](speaking-journal) for a more in-depth look at what I'm doing to mark this goal done.
+[Read the Journal](speaking/journal.md) for a more in-depth look at what I'm doing to mark this goal done.

 ## Animation

+Motion, where smiles happen and surprise is born.
+Over the years, I've gotten comfortable in designing interfaces in various software programs.
+However, I have never approached the field motion design, perhaps out of fear.
+Whenever I look at motion studies or motion prototypes my heart always starts beating faster.
+It is so exciting to be able to prototype and visualize a concept.
+As such, I have endeavoured this year to start animating something.
+It will be very simple at the beginning, but I hope to be able to get to a point where I can animate an design interaction.

+#### Why

+- To improve the work within the Mozilla Foundatoin through microinteractions and higher fidelity designs.
+- To get uncomfortable, and try something new.

+####  By When

+**Date:** October 31st, 2015

+Maybe my end result could be something Halloween related!

+#### Journal

+[Read the Journal](animation/journal.md) for a more in-depth look at what I'm doing to mark this goal done.

+## Copywriting

+## React and JavaScript

+## User Testing